 The best method for resolving an alcohol abuse problem varies from person to person, depending on the severity of the problem and other factors.
 A major factor to consider when dealing with alcohol abuse is whether the problem drinker is physically dependent on the substance.
 Alcoholics have a strong craving for alcohol, and they are not able to stop drinking after just one drink.
 Their bodies physically depend on the substance, and when they are not drinking, they experience withdrawal symptoms such as nausea, tremors, or anxiety.
 They need alcohol to feel good, to relax, or to relieve tension.

-Cutting Back Not An Option for Alcoholics
+Cutting Back on Alcohol Not An Option for Alcoholics

 Alcoholics’ bodies and brains physically crave alcohol, and having a sip can send them into a cycle of abuse and health problems.